timescale/pgai/docs/vectorizer.md

 - Enable distributed and scalable processing of embeddings outside the database.
 - Allow for potential performance improvements and reduced load on the database server.

-When using ai.processing_cloud_functions, you need to ensure that:
+When using `ai.processing_cloud_functions`, you need to ensure that:
 - Your cloud functions are properly set up and configured.
 - The database can communicate with the cloud function service.
 - You have considered security implications of sending data to cloud functions.